LukasHedegaard/ride/README.md

 Configs specific to the SimpleClassifier can be added by overloading the `configs` methods as shown in the example.

-The final piece of sorcery is the `Main` class, which adds a complete command-line interface
+The final piece of sorcery is the `Main` class, which adds a complete command-line interface.

-## Command-line interface
+## Command-line interface 💻

 Let's check out the command-line interface:
 ```shell